HR-Nightswatch/HUGB-TicTacToe/Documents/DeveloperManual.md

 	* To see travis and codecoverage results:
 		* Got to: [The teams Travis page](https://travis-ci.org/HR-Nightswatch/HUGB-TicTacToe)
 		* Got to: [The teams CodeCoverage page](https://codecov.io/gh/HR-Nightswatch/HUGB-TicTacToe)

-### List of the Bin scripts we created ###

-* bin/build - Builds and tests the project
-* bin/clean - Cleans the project
-* bin/compile - Compiles the project
-* bin/deploy - Runs clean and package
-* bin/package - Creates a runnable .jar file
-* bin/run - Runs the project
-* bin/test - Tests the project